-AACI has established a universal patient safety program pertinent to all healthcare organizations.
+AACI has established a universal patient safety program pertinent to all healthcare and dental organizations.
 Key indicators form monitoring and measuring will be established by AACI on an annual basis.
 These indicators shall be determined by current conditions relevant to patient safety in the healthcare arena and by input from all AACI stakeholders.

 1. Reduce hospital acquired infections and associated patient hazards: